falgun143/Unolo_Backend/README.md

    npm run worker
    ```

-## Load Testing Application
+## Load Testing

 ### Note

 Before load testing, for the ease of load testing, go to `load-test.js` file in `src/load-test` and change the month, day, hour, and minute to the latest time.
-For example, if the current time is 3:37 PM on 15th Feb 2025 in India, set the month to 1(Not 2 as in js months are 0 based indexed), day to 15, hour to 3, and minute to 38 (for checking if the processes are scheduled or not after 1 minute).
+For example, if the current time is 3:37 PM on 15th Feb 2025 in India, set the month to 1 (not 2 as in JS months are 0-based indexed), day to 15, hour to 3, and minute to 38 (for checking if the processes are scheduled or not after 1 minute).
 Keep the seconds randomized.

 ### Run Load Testing